 I am an assistant professor and a Ripple Fellow in the Department of Computer and Information Science at the University of Oregon.
 I used to work as a member of technical staff at Nokia Bell Labs in Dublin, Ireland and also as a researcher at IBM Research in Beijing, China.
 I received the Ph.D.
 (Dr. rer. nat.) degree in computer science (Informatik) from the University of Göttingen (Georg-August-Universität Göttingen), Germany.

-I am a recipient of the NSF CAREER Award.
+I am an NSF CAREER awardee.
 I also received the IEEE LANMAN Best Paper Award in 2013, the Alcatel-Lucent Bell Labs UK and Ireland Recognition Award in 2016, the IEEE CNS Best Paper Award in 2019, and the Ripple Faculty Fellowship in 2020.
 I have been on the technical program committees of many conferences, including INFOCOM (as a distinguished member), MOBIHOC, ICDCS, WWW, and IWQoS.
-I have also served as the program chair of the IEEE Global Internet Symposium and several workshops in conjunction with INFOCOM and ICDCS and as a guest editor of JSAC.
+I have served as the program chair of multiple symposiums/workshops with INFOCOM and ICDCS and also as a guest editor of JSAC.